Jeffrey Christiaens

-Jeffrey Mallen Christiaens (born 17 May 1991) is a Filipino Belgian former footballer who mainly played as a winger.
+Jeffrey Mallen Christiaens (born 17 May 1991) is a former footballer who mainly played as a winger.
 He last played for Filipino side Ceres–Negros.
-He also represented the Philippines at international level.
+Born in Belgium, he represented the Philippines at international level.

 Career

 Club

 Christiaens started his youth career at Ruiselede before moving on to Deinze and eventually Club Brugge.
 Towards the end of the 2010–11 season, he was released by Club Brugge and signed for Belgian Third Division side Torhout.
 He made his senior debut on 17 August 2011 in the 1–1 home draw against Géants Athois, coming on as a substitute in 80th minute.
 He made his first start and scored his first goal for the club in his second appearance in the 2–2 away draw to Royal Mouscron-Péruwelz.

 On 19 November 2011, he made an appearance for Filipino side Global FC in a round of 16 match in the 2011 United Football Cup against the Philippine Army.
 They won 3–0 and progressed to the quarter-finals.
 However, there were no reports indicating that there was any deal in place which would see him play for Global FC.
 It would be his only appearance for the club before returning to Torhout.
 Upon his return, he would make a further four appearances and finishing the 2011–12 season with 13 appearances.